 - When suppliers are not delivering on time

-Therefore, it is important to create workflows that may help the company to prevent losing discounts, incurring penalties for late payments and more.
+Therefore, it is important to create custom workflows that may help the company to prevent losing discounts, incurring penalties for late payments and more.

 5) Invoicing and reporting process

 Ensure that the financial reports are up-to-date that reflects the current accounts payable balances.
 Improve the real-time reporting capabilities by automation and ensuring that they remain current.
 To bolster the process, follow these steps

 - Validate supplier invoices against contract terms and ensure PO’s billing accuracy

 These are the few basic, yet effective steps to help better manage the AP functions more effectively.
 The accounts receivable and payable process impacts the trust between an organisation and its suppliers.
 The right partners ensure to maintain operating margins and supports bottom-line performance.
 When approached effectively this can build up corporate cost management, minimises the risks, reduce proper complexity and enhance vendor contract compliance.

 Invoicera, the online invoicing software, manages the accounts payable process with increased processing accuracy, optimizing payment timing for available discounts and more.
 The online invoicing software optimizes the total cost of service and creates agility for profitable growth through an integrated and industry-led approach.